mavaddat/postman-docs/src/pages/docs/insights/insights-early-access.md

     url: "https://www.postman.com/product/live-insights/"
 ---

 Thanks to the rise of APIs and service-oriented architectures, web applications are more complex than ever before.
-This means there is more surface area for unforeseen customer-impacting bugs than ever before.
+This means there is more surface area for unforeseen customer-impacting bugs.
 Using today’s solutions, monitoring is manual.
 In practice, this means even the most well-maintained monitoring systems have gaps; every gap in monitoring means a customer might report an issue first, or longer mean time to recovery from an incident.

 Postman Insights provides a layer of reliability across your entire system.
 There are three main benefits of using Postman Insights: